CASCI-lab/distanceclosure/README.md

 Simple usage
 ------------

-How to calculate Closure and retrieve the metric backbone of a weighted distance graph:
+How to calculate Closure of a weighted distance graph:

 ```python
     import networkx as nx